Make Family Memories with the Lansing Lugnuts

 What Makes the Lugnuts Awesome?

-Not only do they plan a season filled with fun promotions like kids day, princess in the park, and superhero day but they also give back to the community through the work of the Lugnuts Charities.
+Not only do the Lugnuts plan a season filled with fun promotions like Kids Day, Super Hero day, and Jurassic Weekend, they also give back to the community through the work of the Lugnuts Charities.
 The Lugnuts are serious about bringing exceptional baseball and affordable family fun to the Lansing community.

 Check out these 9 Pro-Tips for enjoying an awesome family day out at a Lugnuts game: